 While there’s no right or wrong way to get fit, you must learn what works best for your body.
-A fitness plan that works for one person won’t necessarily work for everyone.
-That’s why it’s so important to listen to your body and do what feels right.
+A fitness plan that works for one person won’t necessarily work for another.
+Be sure to listen to your body and do what feels right for you.
 If you’re seeing results and feeling energized, you’re on the right track!

 1. Stay Consistent

-You’re at the point where you’ve got your plan.
-Now, all you have to do is stay consistent to reach your goals.
-Don’t diet for three days out of the week and binge on weekends.
-Don’t go to the gym every day for a month and then quit.
-Think slow, but steady.
-Make changes only when you can stick with them long-term.
+Once you decide on a plan, stay consistent to reach your goals.
+Don’t diet for three days out of the week and binge on the weekends.
+Similarly, it doesn’t do any good to go to the gym every day for a month and then quit.
+Think slow but steady, and make changes only when you can stick with them long-term.

 2. Keep Track of Foods You Eat

-To stay on top of your weight loss and to maintain a healthy weight, it’s important to eat right.
-This means you have to look at what you’re eating as well as how much you’re eating.
+To stay on top of your progress and to maintain a healthy weight, it’s important to eat right.
+You not only have to look at what you’re eating, but also how much you’re eating.

-Additionally, it’s also important to pay attention to serving sizes.
-Snacks, salad add-ons, sauces, and even coffee creamers are packed with calories!
-And their serving sizes are usually smaller than you would guess.
-If you eyeball a serving, you might end up unknowingly consuming hundreds of extra calories.
+It’s also important to pay attention to serving sizes.
+Snacks, salad add-ons, sauces, and even coffee creamers are loaded with calories!
+Their serving sizes are usually smaller than you would guess.
+If you eyeball a serving, you may end up unknowingly consuming hundreds of extra calories.
 Yikes!

-Pay attention to serving sizes and be mindful when snacking to help keep weight off!
-Take a peek at 10 Weight Loss Mistakes Sabotaging Your Progress.
+Take a peek at these 10 Weight Loss Mistakes Sabotaging Your Progress.

 3. Stay Active

-Whether you’re active in the gym, chasing your kids, or cleaning around the house, make sure you get some time to move around.
+Aside from being beneficial to weight loss, exercise also helps conserve your cardiac health, improve your mobility, increase strength, and even reduces stress.
+Whether you’re active in the gym, chasing your kids, or cleaning the house, make sure you take some time to move around.

-If your main goal is weight loss, it’s important that you incorporate both strength training and cardio.
+If your main goal is to lose weight, it’s important to choose a program that incorporates both strength training and cardio.
 Strength training builds lean muscle mass, which raises your metabolism.
-Meanwhile, cardio is the best fat-burner around!
+Meanwhile, cardio is the best fat-burner and energy-booster around!

-We have multiple beginner-friendly workout plans available.
+We have multiple beginner-friendly workout plans available on the site.
 The New You Workout Plan for Absolute Beginners is a great place to start.
 It includes basic weight lifting moves to teach you all about strength training, as well as cardio to help you build endurance.

 You can also check out this Absolute Beginner’s Fat Loss Plan.

-When it comes to maintaining your weight, you must keep a strategy.
-This might take a little try-and-fail, but without a strategy you can easily lose focus, and take longer to reach your goals.
+When it comes to maintaining your weight, you must have a strategy.
+Without one, you can easily lose focus and it will take longer to reach your goals.

-You have to find the strategy that works for you.
+Much like diet and exercise, you have to find the strategy that works best for you.
 For some people, having cheat meals once a week is a vital part of their healthy lifestyle.
-Without this cheat meal, they might not be able to stick to a clean diet.
-However, for other people a cheat meal can lead to binges.
-Find the strategy that works for you.
+Without this cheat meal, they might not be able to stick to a clean-eating diet.
+For others, cheat meals can lead to binges.
+So you’ll need to find the strategy that works for you.

-Similarly, you might have to experiment with different workouts to find the approach that works best.
+You may want to experiment with different workouts, too, to find the approach that you enjoy most.
 Try yoga, Zumba, weight lifting, running, or kickboxing!
 Try working out at different times of the day as well.
 Many people find they enjoy morning workouts once they give them a chance.
+I know I do!

-As we said above, the key is consistency.
+As we said above, consistency is a major factor.
 Find the strategy that works for you and stick to it.
 Above all, keep the end result in mind to stay motivated!

-Keep your mind in the game.
-Check out 5 Strategies to Keep Weight Off for Good for important tips.
+Which one of these changes for lasting weight loss has been the most helpful to you?
 What are your weight-loss success stories?
 How have you managed to keep the weight off?
-Share it with us in the comments below.
+Share it with us in the comment section below.